frederikgramkortegaard/sanitara/README.md

 ## About
-Sanitara is a machine-learning and heuristics based Parental Control System, designed to give the user a prediction about a given domain names child-friendlyness.
+Sanitara is a machine-learning and heuristics based Parental Control System, designed to give the user a prediction about a given domain names' child-friendlyness.

 This is a PoC developed using the RAD (Rapid Application Development) method.
-Thus, not every part is perfect and won't ever be.
+Because of this, there still exists some bugs.

 ## How it Works
 Currently, the service works by exposing an API, in which one can send